0z0nee/ngl/doc/learn/[03] Grammar.md

 }
 ```

-All described_identifiers in the bloc are connected to the described_identifier with an edge of type <has>
+All described_identifiers in the bloc are connected to the described_identifier with an edge of type <has>.

 `ngl:edge<ngl, ngc:movie, ngc:movie:name, has>`